sinedec/angular2_boilerplate/README.md

-# angular2_boilerplate
+# angular2 boilerplate
-This is a boilerplate from angular2 5min.
-Quickstart Docs (https://angular.io/docs/ts/latest/quickstart.html) To install dependences:
+This is a boilerplate from angular2 5min quickstart (https://angular.io/docs/ts/latest/quickstart.html)
+To install dependences:
 ```
 npm install